Publishing a u3a Website

 • The Web Manager, content creators, and the u3a committee need to critically look at the existing website and decide, the look and feel required for the migrated site.
 While the data (i.e. the content) from Site Builder can be migrated – the look is not.
 If the site is new (i.e. a starter site), the Web Manager and the committee need to discuss the look and feel of the site, and how the media is to be resourced.
 A CSV input/output plugin has been provided to help data transfer for starter sites.

-• Put together a design including consideration of where an existing or new web page is to be placed in the overall website structure, e.g., is it a group page, membership information or the welcome webpage?
+• Put together a design that includes consideration of where an existing or new web page is to be placed in the overall website structure, e.g., is it a group page, membership information page, or the welcome webpage?

-• Ensure that the purpose of the page is quickly visible to the reader, i.e. as soon as the page is opened – if it takes more than a couple of seconds to understand the objective of a page, you have lost the reader.
+• Ensure that the page’s purpose is quickly visible to the reader, i.e. as soon as the page is opened – if it takes more than a couple of seconds to understand the objective of a page, you have lost the reader.

 • When creating group and event web pages, an initial template has been predefined and will populated with u3a SiteWorks blocks by default, to allow a consistent style across all web pages of that type.
 The use of a Synched Pattern is recommended, if the content creator requires additional sets of blocks to appear on multiple posts or pages.

 • Once you have completed the preparatory work, you can author your new web page using the block editor.
-Ensure that the text is proofread, and most importantly ensure that you have permission to use any third-party material, in particular images.
+Ensure that the text is proofread, and most importantly you have permission to use any third-party material, particularly images.

 • It can be tempting to use the advanced features of WordPress during the design process.
 However, it should be remembered that in the future the maintenance of the site will be passed to a new web manager – ease of maintenance must be considered, by making the site future-proof.

 • Once you have finished, preview any newly edited web page as a draft, and review.
 This is an iterative process in most cases, as all web pages except the most elementary will need some fine adjustment before and after publishing.
-One point to note is that u3a members use a variety of devices to view a website, hence readability checks are required, as discussed here.
+One point to note is that u3a members use many different devices to view a website, hence readability checks are required, as discussed here.

 • Only when the web page is completed, should it be published.
 After publishing, final checks should be made, including checking all links into and out of the web page.
 This includes a final readability check, to ensure the webpage is usable on a desktop, tablet or mobile device.